-The city does not have a dedicated sewerage system and most sanitation systems available in the town are classified as onsite systems (99.5%).
-The main types of toilet facilities are septic tanks connected to a soak pit, to an open drain, or to a water body, lined tanks or lined pits, with no outlet or overflow and unlined pits.
+The city does not have a dedicated sewerage system and most sanitation systems available in the town are classified as onsite systems (85.1%).
+The main types of toilet facilities are septic tanks connected to a soak pit, to an open drain, to a water body or to open ground, lined tanks or lined pits, with no outlet or overflow and unlined pits.

 Table 2 summarizes the sanitation systems in use, as well as estimates of the population connected to each system.
 For the onsite sanitation systems, it shows the proportions of each from which faecal sludge is then emptied, transported to treatment and treated.
+For the offsite systems (toilet discharging to open drain), it shows the proportion of wastewater delivered to treatment and treated.